 Downtown Knoxville is home to multiple historic concert and performance venues.

 There are several music venues around the city, including Thompson-Boling Arena on campus.

 The Vol Navy boats to Neyland Stadium and tailgates on the Tennessee River.

 Knoxville is home to the Vols, the Lady Vols, and the Ice Bears.

-Great Smoky Mountains National Park includes a section of the Appalachian Trail and has a world renowned diversity of plant and animal life.
+Great Smoky Mountains National Park includes a section of the Appalachian Trail and is the most biodiverse park in the National Park system.